Why reuse code for your embedded software development?

 - R&D effort becomes a long-term asset, CAPEX versus OPEX.

 - Complete ownership of the IP and no “black-box” effect.

 - Common code testing framework that allows time savings and constant robustness improvement on the core embedded software platform (any fix benefits to the whole product line)

-What are the challenges of an embedded software code reuse approach?
+Challenges of an embedded software code reuse approach

 Embedded software code reuse can create inertia